ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 ##### auth

-You can prevent unauthorized applications and users from accessing certain endpoints by using the auth field.
-The example below verifies if the application is authenticated in order to perform the request:
+You can prevent unauthorized applications and users from accessing certain endpoints by using the `auth` field.
+A common use is to verify if the application requesting the endpoint is authenticated before it completes the request.

 ```application/json
 [